Globalization of partial inverse semigroupoid actions on sets: Introduction

 On the other side, given a partial action of $G$ on a set $Y$, one may ask if there exists a global action of $G$ on a set $X$ containing $Y$ such that the original partial action of $G$ on $Y$ can be obtained by the restriction of the global action of $G$ on $X$.
 This question motivates the notion of globalization of partial actions.
 A globalization of a partial action $\theta$ of a group $G$ on a set $Y$ is (isomorphic to) a global action $\tilde{\theta}$ of $G$ on a set $X \supseteq Y$ such that $\theta$ may be obtained by the restriction of $\tilde{\theta}$ to $Y$.

-The problem of the existence of globalizations was initially studied by Abadie at \cite{Abadie,Abadie2} and later by Kellendonk and Lawson in \cite{kellendonklawson} in an independent way.
-At \cite{Abadie}, Abadie proved that every partial action of a group on a set admits a universal globalization.
+The problem of the existence of globalizations was initially studied by Abadie in \cite{Abadie,Abadie2} and later by Kellendonk and Lawson in \cite{kellendonklawson} in an independent way.
+In \cite{Abadie}, Abadie proved that every partial action of a group on a set admits a universal globalization.
 In this same paper, Abadie has also studied enveloping actions of groups on topological spaces and C*-algebras.
-At \cite{kellendonklawson}, in addition to the context of sets and topological spaces, Kellendonk and Lawson also studied partial action on semi-lattices.
+In \cite{kellendonklawson}, in addition to the context of sets and topological spaces, Kellendonk and Lawson also studied partial action on semi-lattices.

 Motivated by the problem of the existence of globalizations for partial actions, many works were developed in many other contexts exploring: partial actions of groups on objects like topological spaces, rings, C*-algebras; partial actions of monoids, semigroups, inverse semigroups, Hopf algebras, ordered groupoids, groupoids and small categories; and even contexts involving twisted actions.
 We may cite \cite{eliezer, bagio, Dirceu, thaisa2021, dokuchaev2, dokuchaev, Gilbert, mykola, ganna, megrelis, Patrik, steinberg} as example.
 Furthermore, we indicate Dokuchaev extensive survey on the subject \cite{dokuchaevsurvey}.